-- 6. The Final Stabilization Report must be signed and certified by Texas licensed professional engineer or a Texas licensed professional geoscientist. - C. The executive director may choose to conduct an investigation in addition to the review of the Final Stabilization Report, prior to terminating authorization under the general permit.
+The executive director may choose to conduct an investigation in addition to the review of the Final Stabilization Report, prior to terminating authorization under the general permit.

-Part VIII.
+Part IX.
 Permit Requirements

-A. Numeric Effluent Limitations
+Section A. Numeric Effluent Limitations

-Eligible discharges of process wastewater, mine dewatering, storm water associated with industrial activity, construction storm water, and certain non-storm water discharges are subject to the following effluent limitations:
+Eligible discharges of process wastewater, mine dewatering, and stormwater associated with industrial activity, construction stormwater, quarry stormwater, and certain non-stormwater discharges are subject to the following effluent limitations: